 Yes.
-At the end of the semester, each team develops and rehearses a formal presentation, and then presents their work and results before the GPIA faculty.
-The Final Presentation is an integral element to the Practicum.
-Public speaking and making a presentation are useful skills, as well as being real parts of many people's jobs.
+At the end of the semester, each team develops and rehearses a formal presentation, and then presents its work and results before the GPIA faculty.
+The Final Presentation is an integral part of the Practicum.
+Public speaking and making a presentation are useful skills, as well as being part of many people's jobs.

 A major objective of the Practicum is to serve as a transition from the academic to the professional world.
-For students in their final semester, especially those about to graduate and join the working world, the Practicum is treated as a "consultancy" rather than an internship; emphasizing deadlines and professional standards for work products.
-Projects are substantial, rigorous and challenging; and student-consultants are expected to produce professional standards of work.
+For students in their final semester, especially those about to graduate and join the working world, the Practicum is treated as a "consultancy" rather than an internship, emphasizing deadlines and professional standards for work products.
+Projects are substantial, rigorous, and challenging, and student-consultants are expected to produce professional-standard work.
 Unlike a Thesis, the Practicum project work is not academic.
-A work product should not be theoretical, but is produced to be used by the client in their work.
+A work product will not be theoretical, but is produced to be used by the client in their work.

-Students who work full time and are taking a full course load should think about whether they will be able to meet their obligations to the project and team.
-It might be better to undertake the Practicum, for example, as a single and final class, or a semester later when they might have more time.
+Students who work full-time and are taking a full course load should consider whether they will be able to meet their obligations to the project and team.
+It might be better to undertake the Practicum, for example, as a single and final class, or during a later semester when there is more time.
 If your schedule is such that you will never have extra time and flexibility, you may want to consider writing a thesis, which can be done entirely on your own schedule.